A Push-In can happen if you ignore home security and answer the doorbell by opening the door without knowing for sure who's there.

 ►Do not have friends over without an adult in the house to supervise.

-►Keep your doors closed AND locked when you're home alone.
+►Keep your doors closed AND locked.

 ►Do not open the door for anyone even if you know the person.